ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

     tasks = session.query(
         'select name, parent.name from Task '
         'where project.full_name is "My Project" '
-        'and status.type.name is "DONE" '
+        'and status.type.short is "DONE" '
         'and not timelogs any ()'
     ).all()